singnet/opencog-workshops/README.md

 # opencog-intro
 simple examples for opencog

-The demo requires docker and 64-bit OS
+The demo requires docker and 64-bit OS and about 6GB
+of storage for docker image and data.

+To run the demo clone this repository and use following instructions.

 ## running opencog introduction
 to build docker image run